zgmartin/near-n/README.md

 Do to the large dimensionality of bit images, the images were __transformed__ to avoid high dimensional search.

 * Transform: 64x64 -> 8x8
-    * input: 64x64 bitmap       [feature space: 4096 dimensional]
+    * input: 4096 dimensional feature space
-    * output: 8x8  bitmap       [feature space: 64 dimensional]
+    * output: 64 dimensional feature space

 Large dimensions within machine learning is a common problem known as the __curse of dimensionality__ because space grows _exponentially_ for every dimension added.
 The data was transformed to a more manageable size.